Keeping History Alive

 2019-2020 grant applications are now being accepted and must be submitted by October 31, 2019.

 - A grant request is more likely to be granted if the application includes all the information required, particularly on how the use of the grant will relate to the teaching of history/social studies subjects.

 - Grant applicants will not be contacted to fill in missing information, so an incomplete or sparse application will not be considered.

 - The application must include the filled-out, signed Substitute W-9 form (available as a link on the application) in order to be eligible for acceptance.

 - Grant checks are issued directly to each grant recipient, so the form should be filled out with the grant applicant’s personal information (not that of a school or district).
 We are unable to issue checks without a Social Security number on the form.

-Note that grants are not considered as taxable income but rather as reimbursements—as long as the receipt(s) and report on the use of the grant are received by June 15, 2019.
+Note that grants are not considered as taxable income but rather as reimbursements—as long as the receipt(s) and report on the use of the grant are received by the required deadline.
 Grants will only be reported as taxable income in the case of a grant recipient not turning in the required report and receipt(s).
 More information on the report will be sent with grant notification.